TheRenegadeCoder/sample-programs-website/docs/projects/convex-hull/euphoria/index.md

 -- Get convex hull of points and show points sequence hull_points = convex_hull(points)
 show_points(hull_points)

 ```

 {% endraw %}

-[Convex Hull](https://sampleprograms.io/projects/convex-hull) in [Euphoria](https://sampleprograms.io/languages/euphoria) was written by:
+Convex Hull in [Euphoria](https://sampleprograms.io/languages/euphoria) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 27 2023 20:03:45.
-The solution was first committed on Feb 25 2023 15:34:20.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution